oracle/fmw-kubernetes/docs-source/content/idm-products/oig/manage-oig-domains/domain-lifecycle.md

 {{% notice note %}}
 Do not use the WebLogic Server Administration Console or Oracle Enterprise Manager Console to start or stop servers.
 {{% /notice %}}

+**Note**: The instructions below are for starting, stopping, or scaling servers manually.
+If you wish to use autoscaling, see [Kubernetes Horizontal Pod Autoscaler](../hpa).
+Please note, if you have enabled autoscaling, it is recommended to delete the autoscaler before running the commands below.

 ### View existing OIG Servers